Connect your Classroom Curriculum to the Soul of American Culture!

 All Grade Levels: $10 per person

 Pricing for Schools Outside of NYC Five Boroughs

 Middle & High Schools: $15 per person

 The Apollo Theater is a New York City Department of Education Vendor - #133630066

-Please consult our Planning for Your Apollo Tour document by selecting “Plan Your Tour” before your scheduled visit.
+Please consult our Planning for Your Apollo School Tour document before your scheduled visit.

 Tour Program Choices

 Apollo Highlights Tour

 (Grades K - 12)

 Through inquiry-based learning, students develop an understanding of the Apollo Theater’s history from its opening show in 1934 up through the 21st century.
 Students have an opportunity to participate in their own “mock” Amateur Night.